Virtual psychologist: the best virtual therapy online of 2020.

 Before deciding on if virtual psychology is right for you, it is important to consider your needs.
 Only you know if this type of therapy is the right fit for you and there is no one-size-fits-all approach for accessing mental health support.
 Although virtual online therapy has many benefits, if you have severe mental health issues then a more hands-on approach may be more beneficial.
 If this is the case, then it may not be the best option for you.
 Furthermore, it is usually helpful for you to have access to a local support network in the case of an emergency or a crisis.
 This could be your GP, another professional, a friend, or a family member.

-Virtual therapy services and how they can help
+Virtual therapy sessions and how they can help

 With an estimated one in four adults in the UK experiencing mental health issues and a significant decrease in qualified mental health professionals, virtual psychology services play an important role in supporting individuals with mental health concerns.